 Some are short and scary,

 Some are tall, Some are tall.

-We read the book Shadow Night (see below) and acted out the puppet show with hand puppets at the shadow screen.
+One teacher read the book Shadow Night (see below) while the other acted out the puppet show with hand puppets at the shadow screen.
 One of my favorite circle times of the year!

 Books (contains affiliate links)